x64x6a/ircbot/README.md

 ##IRC Bot Python Library

-This library can be used to setup a bot to automate tasks on an IRC server.
-It was primarily designed to join a channel and accept commands via the channel's messages.
+This is an IRC library for Python that abstracts away the lower level details of interacting with an IRC server.
+You can use this library to automate IRC tasks or create a bot.
 This library uses SSL by default.

 ##Prerequisites

-Known to work with Python 2.7.6 or later.
+This library should work with with Python 2.7.6 or later.

 ##Installation